-Interestingly, some market participants estimate the tertiary life settlements market at around USD$100 billion or three times the Conning estimate of the secondary market.
+While other market participants estimate the tertiary life settlements market at around USD$100 billion.
+Certainly, this is clearly three times the Conning estimate of the secondary market.
 This will be the subject of a later blog post.

-The advisory firm has been studying the market asset class since 1999 and have seen the stabilisation of activity since the early days and has noted some very interesting opportunities.
+The advisory firm has been studying the market asset class since 1999 and has seen the stabilisation of activity since the early days.
+As a result, they have noted some very interesting opportunities.

-One concern in the insurance space was how the life settlements market affected the potential returns for the insurance companies.
+Certainly, once concern in the insurance space was how the life settlements market affected the potential returns for the insurance companies.
 “Scott Hawkins, director of insurance research at Conning, said he couldn’t find “any clear indication” that the life settlement market has negatively affected lapse rates or death benefit payouts of life insurers.
 Life settlements have not cut into profits of the life insurance companies whose policies are targeted by secondary market investors.
-That’s the conclusion reached by Conning Inc. in its latest report on the life settlement market. ”
+This conclusion reached by Conning Inc. in its latest report on the life settlement market. ”

-- They review the effect on performance, lapse rates of death and benefit payouts of insures whose policies are in the life settlements market
+- The effects on performance, lapse rates of death and benefit payouts of insures whose policies are in the life settlements market

 - They analyse the drivers of the COI increase by a number of insurance companies in 2015 and 2016.

-- They review the German, UK, and Medicaid settlements market.
+- The review the German, UK, and Medicaid settlements market.

-- They also provide and an analysis on the annuity market and structured settlements
+- They also provide an analysis of the annuity market and structured settlements

 About Global Insurance Settlements Funds PLC (GISF)